Standard Number: IT.1.1.3S

 - Be configured to lock or logout and require a user to re-authenticate if left unattended for more than 15 minutes.
 Devices that do not support this capability must be secured alternatively such as restricting access in a locked room;

-- Run a Supported Operating System that is patched and updated regularly;
+- Run a Supported Operating System that is patched and updated regularly; and,

 - Devices that are Jailbroken, Rooted, or have been subject to any other method of changing built-in protections must not be used to access University Technology Resources.